-Kolesar & Leatham provides experienced probate assistance to individuals and families in the Las Vegas region and throughout the State of Nevada.
+Kolesar & Leatham provides experienced probate assistance to individuals, families, and representatives in Las Vegas and throughout the State of Nevada.
 We recognize that dealing with the death of a loved one can be an overwhelming experience and we are committed to doing everything possible to help our clients get through this difficult and confusing time.
-When you work with our estate and tax planning attorneys we will carefully explain the probate process and do everything possible to ensure that your loved one’s assets are distributed according to his or her wishes.
+When you work with our estate and tax planning attorneys, we will carefully explain the probate process and do everything possible to ensure that your loved one’s assets are distributed according to his or her wishes.

 Guiding Clients Through The Probate Process

 The term “probate” refers to the legal process by which a court oversees the distribution of a decedent’s assets to heirs, beneficiaries, and creditors.
 Nevada law sets forth several categories of probate proceedings depending upon the size of the decedent’s estate.
 These categories include: